jennymegan/todo-app/README.md

-# Slim Framework 4 Skeleton Application
+# Slim Framework Based To Do App

-Use this skeleton application to quickly setup and start working on a new Slim Framework 4 application.
-This application uses the latest Slim 4 with Slim PSR-7 implementation and PHP-DI container implementation along with the PHP-View template renderer.
-It also uses the Monolog logger.
+Working with the MVC Framework Slim.
+Back end in PHP, light front end using HTML/CSS only.

 This skeleton application was built for Composer.
-This makes setting up a new Slim Framework application quick and easy.

 ## Install the Application